nimritee/nimritee-blogs/content/blog/hello-world/index.md

 description: "Whether you want to create a simple login page or a moderately complex payment page, or an interactive web application, you will be using the HTML form elements."
 ---

-Forms are required, when you want to collect some data from the visior.
+Forms are required, when you want to collect some data from the visitor.
 For example during user registration you collect information such as name, mobile number, email-address, etc depending upon the requirements.

 There are different types of forms that can be created using diffrent languages and style.
-This blog focusus on your first experience of creating a web form which includes designing a simple form, implementing it using the right HTML form controls and other HTML elements and adding some very simple styling via CSS.
-We'll expand on each of these subtopics in more detail later on in the module.
+This blog mainly focuses on your first experience of creating a web form which includes designing a simple form, implementing it using the right HTML form controls and other HTML elements and adding some very simple styling using CSS.
+We'll talk about these subtopics in more detail, later in the blog.

 ![Basic Contact Form](./basic_contact_form.png)